talkable/talkable-docs/source/android_sdk/advanced.rst

 .. note::

-   Make sure to `handle configurations changes right`_, as ``TalkableOfferFragment`` is built on top of ``WebView`` and restoring it's state is up to you.
+   Make sure to `handle configurations changes right`_, as ``TalkableOfferFragment`` is built on top of ``WebView`` and restoring its state is up to you.

 .. _`Android - Getting Started`: https://developers.facebook.com/docs/android/getting-started
 .. _`handle configurations changes right`: https://developer.android.com/guide/topics/resources/runtime-changes.html